 The straight one is stronger as an entire pipe or saver shares the weight equally.
 In the case of bent one, when it is under too much pressure it transfers it to a single point.
-Therefore, in most of the cases, it breaks down.
+Therefore, in most cases, it breaks down.

 3. Type of Head

-Usually, you would find two types of the head in transom savers; adjustable and non-adjustable.
+Usually, you would find two types of head in transom savers; adjustable and non-adjustable.
 Those savers with the adjustable head usually have two separate pieces inside the head.
 In each of these pieces, two rubbers are placed.
 The size of these rubbers is much smaller than the one you find in the non-adjustable head.

 In the case of a simple head, there is a large piece of rubber placed in the V-block of the head.
-Being a larger piece, this offers much more resistant against shocks and bumps.
+Being a larger piece, this offers much more resistance against shocks and bumps.

 4. Suspension or Shock Absorbing Mechanism